1995priya/Restaurant/README.md

 Firebase Authentication for secure user management Firebase Firestore for NoSQL database
-Firebase Storage for image and asset management Firebase Functions for serverless operations (planned) Build & Development:
+Firebase Storage for image and asset management

+Note : ## I didn't add complete file.
+This is just for reference purpose.## Firebase Functions for serverless operations (planned) Build & Development: